osrf/gazebo_tutorials/gazebojs_install_mac/tutorial.md

 ### Mac OSX (using homebrew)

-This tutorial shows how to download, install and compile Gazebojs on a computer where Gazebo and its  development libraries are installed.
+This tutorial shows how to download, install and compile Gazebojs on a computer where Gazebo-classic and its  development libraries are installed.
-Please refer to the [Install Gazebo on Mac (using homebrew)](/tutorials?tut=install_on_mac&cat=install).
+Please refer to the [Install Gazebo-classic on Mac (using homebrew)](/tutorials?tut=install_on_mac&cat=install).

 #### Setup

-The homebrew install of Gazebo also install the corresponding development libraries (for example, libgazebo6-dev for Gazebo 6).
-The dev libraries also contain the Gazebo header files that are necessary for the gazebojs installation.
-This is because the Node.js Gazebo modules are automatically compiled on your machine when the `npm install gazebojs` is invoked (see below).
+The homebrew install of Gazebo-classic also install the corresponding development libraries (for example, libgazebo6-dev for Gazebo-classic 6).
+The dev libraries also contain the Gazebo-classic header files that are necessary for the gazebojs installation.
+This is because the Node.js Gazebo-classic modules are automatically compiled on your machine when the `npm install gazebojs` is invoked (see below).
-Like Gazebo, gazebojs module uses semantic versioning, so the major version of gazebojs should be the same as the major version of Gazebo you are using.
+Like Gazebo, gazebojs module uses semantic versioning, so the major version of gazebojs should be the same as the major version of Gazebo-classic you are using.
 You can specify rules about the version of gazebojs you want to use in the `package.json` file (see https://www.npmjs.org/doc/files/package.json.html).

 **Install Node.js and npm**